mikisvaz/rbbt/tutorial/commandline/index.md

     * rbbt tsv info: Display some general information about a tsv file (field names, number of entries, ect)
     * rbbt tsv change_id: Change columns between formats

-Each command is free to implement its functionality however it wants, if they are badly documented you can always examine the code using the --locate_file to find the path to the actual script file.
+Each command is free to implement its functionality however it wants.
 Unless the command is very simple, it usually displays help with the '-h' parameter.
+If they are badly documented you can always examine the code using the --locate_file to find the path to the actual script file.
 ```bash
 rbbt workflow task --locate_file
 ```